Oration on the Dignity of Man: Dignity of the liberal arts

-Pico della Mirandola intended to speak in front of an invited audience of scholars and clerics of the dignity of the liberal arts and about the glory of angels.
-Of these angels he spoke of three divisions in particular: the Seraphim, Cherubim, and Thrones.
-These are the highest three choirs in the angel hierarchy, each one embodying a different virtue.
-The Seraphim represent charity, and in order to obtain the status of Seraphim, Mirandola declares that one must "burn with love for the Creator".
+Pico intended to speak in front of an invited audience of scholars and clerics of the dignity of the liberal arts about the glory of angels.
+Of these angels, he spoke of three divisions in particular: the Seraphim, Cherubim and Thrones.
+These are the highest three choirs in the angelic hierarchy, each one embodying a different virtue.
+The Seraphim represent charity.
+In order to obtain the status of Seraphim, Pico declares that one must "burn with love for the Creator".
 The Cherubim represent intelligence.
 This status is obtained through contemplation and meditation.
-Finally, Thrones represent justice, and this is obtained by being just in ruling over "inferior things".
-Of these three, the Thrones is the lowest, Cherubim the middle, and Seraphim the highest.
-In this speech, Mirandola emphasizes the Cherubim and that by embodying the values of the Cherub, one can be equally prepared for "the fire of the Seraphim and the judgement of the Thrones".
-This deviation into the hierarchy of angels makes sense when Pico della Mirandola makes his point that a philosopher "is a creature of Heaven and not of earth" because they are capable of obtaining any one of the statuses.
+Finally, Thrones represent justice, which is obtained by being just in ruling over "inferior things".
+Of these three, the Thrones are the lowest, Cherubim the middle and Seraphim the highest.
+In this speech, Pico emphasizes the Cherubim and that by embodying the values of the Cherub, one can be equally prepared for "the fire of the Seraphim and the judgement of the Thrones".
+This deviation into the hierarchy of angels makes sense when Pico makes his point that a philosopher "is a creature of Heaven and not of earth" because a philosopher is capable of obtaining any one of the angelic statuses.

 Importance of human quest for knowledge

 In the Oration, Pico justified the importance of the human quest for knowledge within a Neoplatonic framework.
 He writes that after God had created all creatures, He conceived of the desire for another sentient being who would appreciate all His works, but there was no longer any room in the chain of being; all the possible slots from angels to worms had been filled.
 So, God created man such that he had no specific slot in the chain.
 Instead, men were capable of learning from and imitating any existing creature.
 When man philosophizes, he ascends the chain of being towards the angels, and communion with God.
 When he fails to exercise his intellect, he vegetates.
 Pico did not fail to notice that this system made philosophers like himself among the most dignified human creatures.

 The idea that men could ascend the chain of being through the exercise of their intellectual capacities was a profound endorsement of the dignity of human existence in this earthly life.
 The root of this dignity lay in his assertion that only human beings could change themselves through their own free will, whereas all other changes in nature were the result of some outside force acting on whatever it is that undergoes change.
 He observed from history that philosophies and institutions were always in change, making man's capacity for self-transformation the only constant.
-Coupled with his belief that all of creation constitutes a symbolic reflection of the divinity of God, Pico's philosophies had a profound influence on the arts, helping to elevate writers and painters from their medieval role as mere artisans to the Renaissance ideal of the artist as genius.
+Coupled with his belief that all of creation constitutes a symbolic reflection of the divinity of God, Pico's philosophies had a profound influence on the arts, helping to elevate writers and painters from their medieval role as mere artisans to the Renaissance ideal of the artist as creative genius.